heyitsforest/PlayNautsOnline/Archive/README.md

 - Put AwesomenautsArchiver.cmd and the Manifests folder in the root of the DepotDownloader folder
 - Run the .cmd script, choose your OS and enter username, password and 2fa if prompted.

+# Disclaimer: Use at Your Own Risk
+This software/repository is provided as-is, without warranties of any kind.
+The developers are not liable for any damages or issues arising from the use of this software.
+Use it at your own risk.

 # Thanks to
 Ronimo Games - for making Awesomenauts